AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 that this library will help Rustaceans not have to worry about building their own async runtime because a "general purpose runtime" is useless (according to some other Rust blog posts).
-This library doesn't spawn any threads outside of the `spawn_blocking` API, so you get to choose which threads a `Future` runs on at compile time.
+This library doesn't spawn any threads outside of the `spawn_blocking()` API, so you get to choose which threads a `Future` runs on at compile time.
 I personally think this approach is as close as you can get to an async library that's general purpose.
-This also means you can use `RefCell` to share state between futures instead of a specialized `Mutex` type, as some async libraries provide.
+This also means you can use `RefCell` to share state between futures on the same thread instead of a specialized `Mutex` type, as some async libraries provide.

 ## That's Not All!
 Now `pasts` is great for the application side of `async`/`.await`, but what